thingsdb/ThingsDB/connectors/python3/README.md

     Argument `auth` can be be either a string with a token or a tuple with username and password. (the latter may be provided as two separate arguments

+### Returns

+Future which should be awaited.
+The result of the future will be set to `None` when successful.

 > Do not use this method if the client is already
 > connected.
 This can be checked with `client.is_connected()`.